zalando/riptide/README.md

 rest.execute(..).dispatch(contentType(), ..);
 ```

-You are free to write your own, which means you just need to implement the following method:
+You are free to write your own, which requires you to just implement this single method:

 ```java
 Optional<A> attributeOf(ClientHttpResponse response)